ORNL/curifactory/sphinx/source/getting_started.rst

 array of string output names.
 Functions with the ``@stage`` decorator must accept a record as the first argument.

-Inside the stage, the record parameter can be used to obtain the arguments necessary to parameterize the computation, via the ``record.args`` attribute.
+Inside the stage, the record object that is passed in can be used to get the current parameter set and parameterize the computation, via the ``record.params`` attribute.

 In the example below, we’ve defined a very simple stage that will store a number in the record’s state under the “initial_value” key.